Who’s Who at CREW

 - Mark Penn is a longtime Democratic pollster and strategist with close ties to Bill and Hillary Clinton.
 Penn served as Bill Clinton’s pollster for most of his presidency where he became closely involved in policymaking.
 He also advised Hillary.

 To head up CREW, Eisen and company tapped Melanie Sloan.
-She has served as CREW's executive director since 2003.
-She's still the face of the organization and sits on the Board of Directors.
+She served as CREW’s executive director since 2003.
+She was the face of the organization until 2015, when she left CREW to found a public affairs firm alongside liberal activist and ProgressNow founder Michael Huttner.
 Sloan has a long history working in Democratic politics.

 Sloan was confronted about her Democratic activism during an interview on C-SPAN’s “Q&A.” She confessed that she’d been a Democrat in the past, but claimed her time at CREW had reformed her and made her an independent.
 Sloan is a registered Democrat.